 You will study 4 units over the 2 years, which cover some fundamental aspects of Travel and Tourism.

 |Unit 1||The World of Travel and Tourism||Written Exam|

 |Unit 3||Principles of Marketing in Travel & Tourism||Coursework|

 |Unit 4||Visitor Attractions||Coursework|

 The BTEC Level 3 National Extended Certificate in Travel and Tourism is the equivalent to 1 A Level and allows students to earn the same number of UCAS points.
 This is a 2-year course and should be taken as part of a full College programme alongside other A Level and BTEC National qualifications.

-Entrance to this course is a minimum of five GCSE subjects at grade 4 or above including English Language or at least a Merit grade in BTEC First Diploma Travel and Tourism.
+A minimum of five GCSE subjects at grade 4 or above including English Language or at least a Merit grade in BTEC First Diploma Travel and Tourism.
 It is not necessary to have studied this subject at GCSE level at school.

 |Unit 1||Written Exam||25%|

 Each unit is awarded points, which are translated into an overall grade (Pass, Merit or Distinction) by the assessors at the end of the course.
 Assignment tasks will be in the form of a variety of observed practical tasks, reports, presentations and activities.